thirdwebco/thirdweb/README.md

 ## Changelog

-The Firebase changelog can be found at [somewhere](https://thirdweb.co).
+The Thirdweb changelog can be found at [somewhere](https://thirdweb.co).

 ## Browser/environment compatibility